jethornton/flexgui/docs_flex/source/hal.rst

 HAL I/O
 -------

-A HAL I/O pin can be input and output functions.
+A HAL I/O object has an input and output on the same pin.
+The pin can set an input pin of another HAL object and the pin can be set by another HAL object output pin.
+The HAL I/O will stay synchronized with the pin it's connected to.

-A QPushButton (set to checkable), QCheckBox, QDoubleSpinBox and QSpinBox can be HAL I/O pin.
+..
+NOTE The connected pins must be of the same HAL type.

-Two I/O pins connected to the same signal will stay in synchronization.
-The connected pins must be of the same type.
+A QPushButton (set to checkable), QCheckBox, QSpinBox, QDoubleSpinBox or a QSlider can be a HAL I/O object.

 .. csv-table:: HAL I/O
    :width: 100%